-The Rai Penta is a hybrid monitor using a single 10mm dynamic driver and a quad balanced armature setup.
-I am presuming a 3-way crossover with the dynamic driver for the lows and 2 BA for the mids and 2 BA for the highs.
+The Rai Penta is a hybrid monitor using a single 10mm dynamic driver and a quad-balanced armature setup.
+I am presuming a 3-way crossover with the dynamic driver for the lows, 2 BA for the mids, and 2 BA for the highs.

 The second key feature is linked to airflow also with their pressurized equalization system or PES.
 The Rai Penta uses a dual venting system in front and behind the driver assembly to allow the dynamic driver plenty of room to breathe.

-If there is one thing I have come to expect from Anton and the Meze team is a quality design.
+If there is one thing I have come to expect from Anton and the Meze team is the quality fo the design.
 The Empyrean was stunning, and not just to look at but to also wear.
 Form and function are a rare combination in boutique audio and Meze nailed that one and then some.